rust-lang/rfcs/active/0000-allocator.md

     built-in, rather than forcing the client to build their own re-aligning wrapper around a `malloc`-style interface.

-This RFC does not attempt to specify a so-called "pluggable" GC library.
+This RFC does not attempt to specify a so-called "pluggable" garbage collector library.
 We assume here that any GC support is built-in to the Rust compiler and standard library; we leave work on pluggable GC as future research.